jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-23.md

 those that make a good administrator, and selection by means of success at the polls may work against the people who would be successes at the head of affairs.
 And even if the products of this selection prove successes in office these successes may well be failures for the nation.
-The The Inference 289 politician who is a good tactician can successfully survive any number of administrative miscarriages.
+The politician who is a good tactician can successfully survive any number of administrative miscarriages.

 Recognition of the elements of truth in all this should again be tempered by the recognition of the extenuating facts.
 In particular, the case for democracy stands to gain from a consideration of the alternatives: no system